|Semester 1 Credit Value:||10|

 This module provides the background information and skills needed to understand and assess the land resource mosaic in the UK, including consideration of natural habitats and managed agro-ecosystems.

-The module develops an understanding of how climate, geology, topography, time and vegetation interact to determine land quality.
+The module develops an understanding of how climate, geology, topography and vegetation/management interact to affect land use and the delivery of ecosystem services

 Lectures and practical classes are integrated.